 Come to one or all of these meetings for a friendly and substantive discussion facilitated by Library staff.
-A limited number of reading copies are available on loan, one month prior to each meeting date.
+A limited number of reading copies are available on loan, one month prior to meeting date.
 The book selections are well-reviewed fiction titles, offering varied writing styles, subjects, settings, eras and moods, to serve diverse reading preferences.
 These programs are open to the public, with no library card or registration required.
 Bring your own beverage if you wish.

 EVENING BOOK DISCUSSION SERIES

 Come to one or all of these meetings for a friendly and substantive discussion over tea, facilitated by Library staff.
-A limited number of reading copies are available on loan, one month prior to each meeting date.
+A limited number of reading copies are available on loan, one month prior to meeting date.
 The book selections are well-reviewed fiction titles, offering varied writing styles, subjects, settings, eras and moods, to serve diverse reading preferences.
 These programs are open to the public, with no library card or registration required.

-VERMONT HUMANITIES BOOK DISCUSSION SERIES
+VERMONT HUMANITIES COUNCIL BOOK DISCUSSION SERIES

-- May 10th at 6:30 p.m.
+Wednesday, September 13th at 6:30 p.m.

-- June 14th at 6:30 p.m.
+Wednesday, October 11th at 6:30 p.m.

 ENGLISH CONVERSATION CLASS

 Are you a non-native English speaker who wants to improve your language skills?
-The South Burlington Community Library is hosting an English Conversation group on Monday evenings from 6:30 p.m. to 8:00 p.m. through May 22.
+The South Burlington Community Library is hosting an English Conversation group on Monday evenings from 6:30 p.m. to 8:00 p.m.
 The group is facilitated by an experienced ESL teacher.
 Participants can practice their English and make new friends in a comfortable, welcoming setting.
 For more information please call the Library at 652-7080.

 The knitters who gather at the Library Wednesday evenings about 6:30 p.m., invite anyone who is interested in knitting or crochet to drop in.
 Bring your latest project to show other knitters “how to”, or get help with challenging patterns.
 All skill levels are welcome to attend any week, often or whenever you can.
 This is a great way to meet knitters of all ages, to add to your know-how, and enjoy the air conditioning!
 Call the Library in inclement weather to confirm that the club is meeting.